hitokiri-mata/katacoda-courses/kubernetes-fundamentals/sidecar/step2-deployment.md

 `kubectl get pods`{{execute}}

-Nginx starts fairly quickly so the Pod status may be already running, creating, or initializing.
+Both containers in the Pod start fairly quickly so the Pod status may be already running, creating, or initializing.
+One downside is the more containers you put in a Pod, the more time it will take to create, restart and scale.
 Nginx is running once the status the Pod status reports `Running`.

 However, from outside of Kubernetes at this terminal, it cannot be easily reached.
 Let's change the Service type for Nginx from ClusterIP to NodePort.